 In addition, the Company paid a corporate finance fee of \$46,000, of which \$21,000 is payable upon execution of the agreement.
 The remaining funds will be used toward the Agent's legal fees incurred, and any other reasonable expenses of the Agent pursuant to the IPO.
 On May 13, 2024, the Company received approval for the IPO.

-As of June 30, 2024, the Company recorded \$44,000 and \$50,530 legal fees to share capital in accordance with the proportion of services completed.
-As at June 30, 2024, the Company has deferred financing costs of \$94,530 (2023 - \$nil).
+During the year ended June 30, 2024, the Company recorded \$44,000 and \$50,530 legal fees to share capital in accordance with the proportion of services completed.
+During the three months ended September 30, 2024, the deferred financing costs was allocated to share capital upon completion of IPO.